 So if you just bought the A6000 don’t worry.
 The new A6300, is only better in some ways.
 I’ll pre-order a copy, but until then, just looking at specs I’ll go over a few off the bells and whistles of the new A6300, and hopefully, I can give you some validation that your A6000 is still a really amazing camera and you probably won’t need the upgrade.

 Sony A6300 New Features

-4D Autofocus – With a total of 594 autofocus points, focus is going to be laser accurate and cheetah fast!
+4D Autofocus – With a total of 594 autofocus points, the focus is going to be laser-accurate and cheetah-fast!
 This actually has the most autofocus points of any camera to date.
 More than twice as many as the Fujifilm X-Pro 2, which has 273 which people are already saying is the fastest autofocusing mirrorless camera they’ve tested.